 Until you receive confirmation that your money has been safely received on the other end, it may not be explicitly clear what exactly is happening to your funds once they leave your account.
 Particularly for those making international transfers, that can be a worrying 5 to 7 working days wondering if your money is still safe.

-Money transfers from your bank are usually a fast, safe, and convenient way of sending money, provided care is taken that you are sending your money to a trusted recipient.
+Money transfers from your bank are usually a fast, safe, and convenient way of sending money.
+Provided care is taken that you are sending your money to a trusted recipient.
+Also, you need to make sure your bank is a good money transfer provider.
 Read on for a better overview of the rules and regulations banks and money transfer companies have in place to keep your money secure.

 WorldRemit is one of our top recommended partners for international bank transfers, providing fast transfers to over 150 countries worldwide.